SPCAF comes with a client application that can be used to run an analysis of WSP files or apps.

 Configure the Analysis

-To run a SharePoint code analysis, either drag your files into the circle or click the + button to select them from the file system.
+To run a SharePoint code analysis, either drag your files or folders into the circle or click the + button and choose to "Add Files" or "Add Folders" to select them from the file system.

 Start the Analysis